efsalvarenga/CV/index.md

 # Estevao Alvarenga CEng

 #### **Operational Research Industrial Engineer**
-- 14 years' experience in several facets of the Oil & Energy's operational landscape, capturing business value across **E&P, refining, utilities and new energies**;
+- 14 years' experience in several facets of the Oil & Energy's operational landscape, capturing commercial value across **E&P, refining, utilities and new energies**;
-- Proven record in **meeting business requirements** through cutting edge digital technology;
+- Proven record in **meeting business requirements** through impactful and profitable digital technology;
 - Integrator by nature, able to **clearly communicate and influence senior stakeholders, business and technical professionals**;
 - **Systematic approach to opportunities**, defining commercial value and synthesising high level requirements that can be discussed with the business, before diving into more complex mathematical representations for each of its subcomponents.

 ## Professional Experience

-__Advanced Analytics - Technical Leader__ | Shell Information Data & Analytics
+__Advanced Analytics - Technical Leader__ | Shell Information Data & Analytics -
-_The Hague - NL (Mar 2020 - Present)_
+_The Hague, NL (Mar 2020 - Present)_

 Currently **leading a team of 6 analysts and data scientists**, developing advanced analytics projects for upstream, integrated gas, renewables and energy solutions.
 Our current strategy focuses on maturing proof of concepts into analytics and data science products, with appropriate governance and security.